visciang/mbs/docs/getting-started.md

 mbs build run --verbose
 ```

-You will see the build of indipendent components running in parallel.
+We will see the build of indipendent components running in parallel.
 When it's ready, let's use another command to check that nothing is outdated.

 ```sh